LibreCAD/LibreCAD/ChangeLogs/NAMED VIEWS README.md

 The following functionality was added:

 1) Support of VIEW table on DXF level (read/write)
-2) Docking widget "Named Views" for views management
+2) Dockable widget "Named Views" for views management
-3) "Named Views" toolbar for restoring views, actions for quick restoring of 5 top views via shortcuts
+3) "Named Views" toolbar for saving/restoring views
+4) Actions for quick restoring of 5 top views via shortcuts (default shortcuts were not set for them, however)

 Of course, only 2D views are supported (no 3D).